 - Support clean energy goals to relieve our dependence on fossil fuels.

-- Support reliable and affordable energy solutions.
+- Support renewable, reliable and affordable energy solutions.

 - Support energy efficiency measures.